ThiagoArcoverde/Is-it-a-prime-number/README.md

 # Is-it-a-prime-number-
-Algorithm to find if a input is a prime number by using his square root
+Algorithm to find if an input is a prime number by using his square root